avarun42/dblarons.github.com/_posts/2015-04-18-why-i-learn-obscure-languages.md

 so completely unrecognizable from the expert as to render comparison useless.

-Limiting oneself to programming in one or two languages, in the same family, at on level in the stack, is like showing up to practice each day and only swimming the events you plan to compete in.
+Limiting oneself to programming in one or two languages, in the same family, at one level in the stack, is like showing up to practice each day and only swimming the events you plan to compete in.
 Peak performance is limited by such a narrow approach.
 The expert athlete strengthens their _body_ with a wide range of interconnected exercises.
 To become an expert programmer [1], one must